zda17/pomodoro/README.md

 Open your terminal and run: `git clone git@github.com:zda17/pomodoro.git`

-Then, CD into the project and run: `npm run server` to start up the json-server
+CD into the project, then run `npm install`

+Next, run: `npm run server` to start up the json-server

-Last, open a new tab in the terminal and run `npm run start`
+Lastly, open a new tab in the terminal and run `npm run start`

 That's it 🚀